 "Williams-Bmw and Renault could be the trickiest opponents.
 Their results have been good right from the beginning and I have to say that they have impressed in this winter period where their testing results have been good.
 That's just it: I referred to them without forgetting McLaren".

 The F2004 is a result of hard work, tons of laps, checks and discussions with technicians and drivers.
-The new Ferrari car has to contend the drivers’ and constructors’ championships with increasingly tough opponents.
-How do you feel a few hours before the start?
+The new Ferrari car has to contend the drivers' and constructors' championships with increasingly tough opponents.
+Luca, how do you feel a few hours before the start?

 "I talked with Todt, the drivers, Ross Brawn, the entire staff, Martinelli and the mechanics.
 I feel their excitement every day.
 This F2004 is a step forward to the beautiful F2003 GA, the car with which we triumphed in previous months.
 I am not the only one who is convinced of this.
 During the Fiorano, Mugello and Imola tests, the new car was better than the previous one.
 I trust the judgement of the drivers rather than the stopwatch itself.
 They are ecstatic with the F2004".